The Welcome Dinner Project 2017

 On arrival guests were welcomed and asked to include on their name tag their passion.
 Popular passions included music, travel and food, with some interesting ones including laughter, swimming, dancing and gardening.

-After a short reception wait, guests were officially welcomed by Liverpool Major Wendy Waller followed by Uncle Steve’s Acknowledgement to Country as well as a short historical lesson on Aboriginal Heritage and the land on which Casula Powerhouse is built.
+After a short reception wait, guests were officially welcomed by Liverpool Major Wendy Waller followed by Uncle Steve’s Acknowledgement to Country as well as a short history lesson on Aboriginal Heritage and the land on which Casula Powerhouse is built.

-Children’s Activities were provided by Liverpool MRC with an array of activities including drawing, building and problem solving, giving parents an opportunity for an always welcome break.
+Children’s Activities were provided by Liverpool MRC with an array of activities including drawing, building and problem solving, giving parents an opportunity for an always-welcome break.

 It’s all about the food!
 With guests sharing the story behind their dish, they began to share food, laughter and recipes.
-From sisters cooking dolmathes to family’s selection of rices, salads and curries.
+From sisters cooking dolmathes to the family’s selection of rice, salads and curries.
 A delicious rocky road made its way from table to table and the smells of multicultural cooking are sure to still be lingering in the powerhouse’s walls!

 How do you end an evening like this?

 Guests were asked to capture how they were feeling at the end of the night.
 The very popular included:

 Guests shared their experience, and their delight at having such a wonderful dinner, meeting new friends, trying new foods and learning new words in multiple languages.